mattvenn/python-workshop/demos/weather/README.md

 # Reading weather data with an API and requests

 A great way to demonstrate the power of python combined with the internet is to show how we can automate fetching data.
-In the past I've used this to
+In the past I've used this to:

 * notify me when stock arrives in an online shop,
 * fetch solar wind speed from a space agency website,